Are you looking for inspiration to create a truly engaging and interactive touchscreen technology experience for your customers or visitors?

 GSK partnered with POPcomms to create interactive touchscreen experiences that educate healthcare professionals (HCPs) and the public on critical health topics.

 For ViiV Healthcare, a GSK-affiliated leader in HIV treatment, POPcomms developed a gamified interactive quiz to engage HCPs at events with dynamic questions, live scoring, and prizes, making learning both impactful and fun.
+Each touch event on the touch screen triggers a new question or action, ensuring a seamless and interactive experience.

 These tools have enhanced GSK’s ability to connect, educate, and leave lasting impressions on their audiences.